urbit/urbit/urb/zod/main/pub/src/doc/ref/vol2.md

 section 2cD, insecure hashing

-++  fnv
-        FNV scrambler
-  Description:
+##++fnv

 Hashes an atom with the 32-bit FNV non-cryptographic hash algorithm.
-        ---
 Multiplies 'a' by the prime number 16,777,619 and then takes the block of size 5 off the product's end.

-  Examples:
+####Examples

         ~palryp-hocsyt/try=> (fnv 10.000)
         272.465.456
         ---